Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Scientific Hint Generation

-\underline{Experimental Setup}.
 We evaluate all baselines over 1,000 instances from the validation split of the \texttt{SciQ} question answering benchmark \cite{welbl2017crowdsourcing}.
 We explore two different hint generation settings to quantify the hint generation capabilities of these baselines - \textit{static} and \textit{dynamic}.
 For the \textit{static} setting, we prompt the LLM baseline to generate 4 hints given a question answer pair.
-For the \textit{dynamic} setting, we used the three distractor choices from the \texttt{SciQ} multiple choice questions as the incorrect responses, and interleaved them within each hint to replicate a learner interaction for the in-context learning prompt.
-We provide the prompts for static and dynamic hint generation in Figures \ref{fig:static_prompt} and \ref{fig:dynamic_prompt} respectively.\looseness=-1
+For the \textit{dynamic} setting, due to unavailability of user interaction data on the validation question-answer pairs, we used the three distractor choices from the \texttt{SciQ} multiple choice questions as the incorrect attempts, and interleaved them within each hint to replicate a learner interaction for the in-context learning prompt.
+For our human evaluation, however, we use actual responses to generate dynamic hints on-the-fly for better representation of a real-world interaction.